 - bobby pins

-- If you swim frequently, use a solution to dry up excess water in the ear canal.
+- If you swim frequently, use a solution (such as rubbing alcohol) to dry up excess water in the ear canal.